- Participate in FREE work-oriented

-OSLT is delivered in classroom-based and exclusively online formats.
+OSLT is delivered in classroom-based and online formats.

 OSLT courses are offered in a classroom-based format that is enhanced with online homework as well as a blended format that integrates classroom and online elements.
-They are delivered on a part-time and full-time basis in six sectors that include over thirty occupations:
+The blended format may be delivered in person or virtually, and virtual courses can be taken from anywhere in Ontario.
+Courses are delivered on a part-time and full-time basis in six sectors that include over thirty occupations:

 - Automotive Trades

 - Health Sciences

 All courses are offered in English; some are also offered in French.
 Classroom-based courses are 140 or 180 hours, depending on the course.
 Colleges will issue an OSLT credential for each course successfully completed.